Venture-Coding/Face_Recognition/README.md

 HOG is color independent, as it takes grayscale images and also resistant to lighting.
 Ex. <img width="302" alt="Screenshot 2021-12-12 at 1 57 00 AM" src="https://user-images.githubusercontent.com/61674750/145690705-2756fda0-5c5d-4792-b609-bea5e0029b16.png">

+### Face Landmarks

-Snapchat like filters just use Face Landmarks to customize and align filters for the snaps and videos.
+Could be as low as 5 for Snapchat like filters that just use few Face Landmarks to customize and align filters for the snaps and videos.
+Could be as high as 64 or 128.